 Learn about our latest insect pest, which is predicted to kill most of our ash trees in coming years.
 Ash make up 15-20% of all our shade trees, so besides the economic impacts, we’ll lose many of the ecosystem services these huge trees provide.
 Experience activities from various sources, receive fact sheets and information material, study our EAB kits, and learn how to identify ash trees.
 Invasive species are as big a threat to many of our ecosystems as wildfire.

-CHECK OUT CAEE'S UPCOMING EVENTS
+CHECK OUT OTHER CAEE'S ANNOUNCEMENTS

 |Event Registration Western Slope|

 |Full Day CAEE Member||$ 45.00|

 |Afternoon Only Member||$ 20.00|